How to Develop a Strategy For Success

 What could you improve?

 What opportunities are open to you?

 What threats could harm you?

-Use brainstorming techniques to build a list of ideas about where your organisation currently stands.
+Ask your whole team to complete a SWOT, then use brainstorming techniques to build a list of ideas about where your organisation currently stands.

 To clarify which section an idea belongs to, it may be useful to think of Strengths and Weaknesses as internal factors – that is, to do with the organisation, its assets, processes, and people.
 Think of Opportunities and Threats as external factors, arising from your market, your competition, and the wider economy.